avajs/ava/readme.md

 ### ES2015 support

-AVA comes with builtin support for ES2015 through [Babel 6](https://babeljs.io).
+AVA comes with built-in support for ES2015 through [Babel 6](https://babeljs.io).
 Just write your tests in ES2015.
 No extra setup needed.
 You can use any Babel version in your project.
 We use our own bundled Babel with the [`es2015`](http://babeljs.io/docs/plugins/preset-es2015/) and [`stage-2`](http://babeljs.io/docs/plugins/preset-stage-2/) presets.

 ### TypeScript support

 AVA includes typings for TypeScript.
-You have to setup transpilation yourself.
+You have to set up transpilation yourself.
 When you set `module` to `commonjs` in your `tsconfig.json` file, TypeScript will automatically find the type definitions for AVA.
-You should set `target` to `es2015` to use Promises and async functions.
+You should set `target` to `es2015` to use promises and async functions.

 ### Babel Configuration for Test Scripts